abrand67/MAC_Tracker/README.md

 # MAC_Tracker
 Track location of MAC addresses on a network.
 This script uses SNMP to discover MAC addresses from inventory in NetBox and stores the MAC location information in a PostgreSQL or MongoDB database.
+Credentials and variables are stored in `.env`.

 Scheduling:
 The main script can be run from crontab as follows:<br>